nextredo/homelab/README.md

   - Has mobile app
   - Is becoming "open core" instead of "open source"
   - Has some proper anti-features innit
-- KanBoard
-  - Has docker despite what awesome-selfhosted says
-  - Simplistic, probably means no bs, stable
-  - Application has reached "maintenance mode"
-  - May be a little toooo simplistic
 - OpenProject
   - Probably a bit heavy innit

-##### Other
+- Plane.so
+  - Pricing stuff makes me worried smhh
 - Leantime
   - Not even looking into this bro
   - Project management shii
+- Tracks
+  - GPLv2
+  - Implements the "Getting Things Done" methodology from some guy called David Allen
+  - UI pretty dated
+  - Less contributors, seems to not get as much love as other projects
+- Donetick
+  - More of a fledgling thing
+  - Mentions pricing and stuff on the subreddit, but no reference to it on the website
+  - Doesn't seem kanban-esque, more like a juiced up Microsoft To Do
+- Vikunja
+  - Bad, user account creation paid
+- Brisqi
+  - Pricing cringe
+- TaskCafe
+  - Unmaintained, looks good
+- Nimbo
+  - Small as hell (64 stars), unmaintained
+- Taskosaur
+  - 151 stars
+  - *Very* AI driven
+- TickTick
+  - Not open source

+##### Other
 - Nextcloud (deck extension)
   - This was a pain to setup
   - Seems fragile and annoying?
 Maybe I'm just a hater
   - Could be worth retrying using another config or smth
+  - Seems pretty dang basic
 - Trilium
   - No mention of pricing or payment anywhere
   - AGPLv3
   - [What it can do](https://docs.triliumnotes.org/user-guide/)
   - [It has kanbans](https://docs.triliumnotes.org/user-guide/collections/kanban-board)
-- Donetick
-  - More of a fledgling thing
-  - Mentions pricing and stuff on the subreddit, but no reference to it on the website
-  - Doesn't seem kanban-esque, more like a juiced up Microsoft To Do
 - Planka
   - UI is snappy as hell, visually appealing
     - This was based on V1 - it's at V2 now